Code of Muslim Personal Laws

 The Code of Muslim Personal Laws is a legislation in the Philippines covering Muslims in the country which came into effect through Presidential Decree No. 1083 in 1977.

 Background

-The Code of Muslim Personal Laws otherwise known as Presidential Decree 1083 was enacted by then-President Ferdinand Marcos on February 7, 1977.
-The decree was enacted upon the advice of the now-defunct Commission on National Integration since Muslims (along with non-Christian indigenous people) would have only been allowed to get married under their customs and traditions until 1980 as originally stipulated in the Civil Code of the Philippines.
+The Code of Muslim Personal Laws, otherwise known as Presidential Decree No. 1083, was enacted by President Ferdinand Marcos on February 7, 1977.
+The decree was enacted upon the advice of the now-defunct Commission on National Integration since Muslims (along with non-Christian indigenous peoples) would have only been allowed to get married under their customs and traditions until 1980 as originally stipulated in the Civil Code of the Philippines.
 The law recognized Sharia as part of the larger legal system of the country – although it only deals with Muslim customary and personal laws and exclude criminal law.